 People who are antisocial are commonly mislabeled as sociopaths or psychopaths.
 Though the American Psychiatric Association does not explicitly recognize psychopathy as a mental illness, it is generally characterized as a more severe form of APD.

-Besides displaying antisocial behaviors, a psychopath must be also lack any feelings of remorse.
+Besides displaying antisocial behaviors, a psychopath typically lacks any feelings of remorse.
 They are also usually more suspicious than other antisocial individuals.

 Antisocial personality disorder is very stigmatized and when those suffering from it are wrongly identified as psychopaths, it can be even more shameful.
 Despite how common the term is thrown around, only 15% of convicted criminals are actually psychopathic.